HopelessCompass/kcollect/README.md

 # kcollect
-Log collector "Kcollect" gives you ability to collect all your log files and directories in one place
+Log collector "Kcollect" gives you ability to collect all your log files and directories in one place.
+It's like Graylog, but works locally

 How to run:
 1. sudo touch /etc/systemd/system/logcollector.service